 Students taking this course will have the opportunity to take a look into the health concerns that affect women and children.
-A look from the biological, social, and environmental perspective is included.
 In maternal and child health, it is important that students not only consider the effects of parenting and health-consciousness, but also the effects of genetics and culture.
-These topics may be included throughout this course.

 History of Public Health

-This course explores the health and development of public health as a discipline.
+This course explores the health and development of public health as a discipline throughout history.
 Students may learn how the evolution of public health has increased public knowledge of disease and hygiene.
 These topics can help students understand why constant innovation and policy development is a necessity in public health.
-Historical cases of disease and illness outbreaks may be researched.
-The influence of this field on overall health awareness is also discussed.

 Masters in Child and Maternal Public Health Programs

-The Master's degree in Public Health Maternal and Child Health was implemented to provide advanced learning in public health that focuses on the care of mothers and their children.
-At the core of these programs, students can take a look into the biological constituents of individual and family health, the geographical and societal influences that play a role in maternal and child health, and epidemiological concerns that are of the most importance.
-Through investigating these different components, students can gain a better understanding of the specific areas that need improvement as well as attention when addressing the health concerns of the people within this group.
+The master's degree in public health maternal and child health was implemented to provide advanced learning in public health that focuses on the care of mothers and their children.
+At the core of these programs, students may examine the biological constituents of individual and family health, the geographical and societal influences that play a role in maternal and child health, and epidemiological concerns to vulnerable populations..
+Through investigation of these different components, students can gain a better understanding of the specific areas that need attention when addressing the health concerns of the people within this group.

-During master's level education, students can get a more defined look into the field that they choose.
+During master's level education, students get a more concentrated look into the field that they choose.
 The maternal and child health specialty of this degree program allows learners to focus more on the health needs of individuals within this group, which can provide a solid foundation for careers that center around the health of families across the country.
-There are multiple online programs available throughout the country, with some claiming that their programs can be completed in as little as 2 years at full-time enrollment.
-Through master's level programs, students have the opportunity to take courses regarding women's health, programs that are effective in promoting family health, and courses that explain the laws and ethics of these programs.
-Some of the common core courses are listed below.
+There are multiple online programs in child and maternal health available throughout the country, with some claiming that their programs can be completed in as little as 2 years at full-time enrollment.

 Child and Adolescent Health

-This course examines the various types of health concerns for these age groups.
+This course examines the various types of health concerns for children and adolescents..
 Prevention of said concerns and treatment are discussed in detail, including mental health concerns, physical ailments, and biological contributions.

 The evolution of ideas surrounding reproductive health is discussed.
 Students may have the opportunity to address the positive and negative perspectives surrounding this area of health in an effort to understand any changes that may be necessary for its improvement.

-The Doctor of Public Health program that focuses on maternal and child health was designed to help learners prepare for roles that have a high expectation of leadership and program development.
-This program provides learners with the opportunity to learn extensive problem solving abilities, provide educated insight into the creation or improvement of public health agendas, and practice their knowledge in public health settings.
-This program consists of independent learning experiences that can transition into expertise while working in the field.
-More information regarding this program and its curriculum is listed below.
+Doctor of public health programs that focus on maternal and child health are designed to help learners prepare for roles that have a high expectation of leadership and program development.
+This program provides learners with the opportunity to acquire extensive problem solving abilities, provide educated insight into the creation or improvement of public health agendas, and practice their knowledge in public health settings.
+This program also utilizes independent learning experiences that can transition into expertise while working in the field.

-Students that have already gained master's level education in public health can potentially complete the doctoral program after 43 credit hours.
-This amount may vary based on previous courses taken and the specialty involved.
+Students that have already gained master's level education in public health can potentially complete the doctoral program in an accelerated course of study..
+The amount of credit hours may vary based on previous courses taken and the specialty involved.
 For the maternal and child health specialty, students may be expected to provide proof of completion of certain prerequisite courses, depending on the university.
-Doctoral programs in public health are becoming more popular, making this degree program available in both in person and online format.
-There are some common courses for this degree program listed below.
+Doctoral programs are available in both in person and online formats.
+Some common courses for this degree program can be found below:

 This course outlines the key aspects of effective family planning.
 Social, biological, and mental aspects of programs may be discussed as well as some potential barriers that are present throughout the process.